-The endocannabinoid system plays many roles throughout our bodies.
-It regulates balance in our body's immune response, communication between cells, appetite and metabolism, memory and more.
+The Endocannabinoid System plays many roles throughout our bodies.
+It regulates and balances our immune response, communication between cells, appetite and metabolism, memory and more.

-Now with discovery of the endocannabinoid system and the understanding of the health benefits of CBD, we can feed this system and maintain better health.
+Now, with discovery of the endocannabinoid system and the understanding of the health benefits of CBD, we can once again feed this system and maintain better health.

-Our bodies produce their own natural phytocannabinoids, but we do not produce enough to maintain human health on its own.
-For that reason, we need to supplement our ECS.
-This can be done in many ways.
-We can take a supplement through a capsule, liquid or a gel form.
+Our bodies produce their own natural phytocannabinoids, but we do not produce enough to maintain human health on its own and for that reason, we need to supplement our ECS.

 Appetite & Weight